boosterconf/boosterweb/content/program/thursday/6_lightning_talks/kongesalen_2_3/direct-the-data-to-those-who-need-it-for-action-not-for-control.md

 ---
-title: "Styr data til de som trenger dem for å agere - ikke for å kontrollere!"
+title: "Direct the data to those who need it for action – not for control!"
 talk_type: "Lightning talk"
 type: talk
 authors: